 The International Aerobatic Club's Official Contest Rules were originally written in 1970 and, since that first year, have been continually revised and refined.
 Each year, the IAC Rules Committee meets to review these rules in their entirety and to incorporate approved changes where necessary.
-As an IAC member, you are encouraged to submit rules proposals to the IAC Rules Chairman.
+As an IAC member, you are encouraged to submit written rules proposals.
+Rules proposals may be addressed to the IAC Rules Chairman, or via email to ruleschair@iac.org.